kinecosystem/blockchain-ops/apps/docker-quickstart/README.md

 ### Security Considerations

 Exposing the network ports used by your running container comes with potential risks.
-While many attacks are preventable due to the nature of the stellar network, it is extremely important that you maintain protected access to the postgresql server that runs within a quickstart container.
-An attacker who gains write access to this DB will be able to corrupt your view of the stellar network, potentially inserting fake transactions, accounts, etc.
+While many attacks are preventable due to the nature of the Kin network, it is extremely important that you maintain protected access to the postgresql server that runs within a quickstart container.
+An attacker who gains write access to this DB will be able to corrupt your view of the Kin network, potentially inserting fake transactions, accounts, etc.

 It is safe to open the horizon http port.
 Horizon is designed to listen on an internet-facing interface and has provides no privileged operations on the port.